 After over a year of grassroots advocacy efforts, Governor Brown signed AB-435 (Thurmond) in October 2017.
 This legislation will provide Marin with flexibility in subsidized child care contracts to avoid the return of state-allocated subsidy funds, which has cost our county $1,697,719 in child care resources between 2013 and 2016.
-By 2019, subsidy programs in our county will have the flexibility to improve the efficiency of our system by, for example, increasing income eligibility guidelines for families and offering higher reimbursement rates to providers.
-Consequently, programs will be able to fully use available subsidies and serve additional children.
+This bill provides to our county the flexibility to improve the efficiency of our system by, for example, modifying eligibility guidelines for families and offering higher reimbursement rates to providers.
+Consequently, programs may be able to fully use available subsidies and serve additional children.

-In order to make these changes, Marin is required to create a Child Care Subsidy Pilot Plan in 2018 with meaningful input from local stakeholders.
-A local Ad Hoc committee with representation from State Contractors, Resource & Referral Agency (MC3), County Health and Human Services, First 5 Marin, and Consumers (Parents/Parent Voices) is being created.
+In order to make these changes, Marin was required to create a Child Care Subsidy Pilot Plan with meaningful input from local stakeholders.
+A local Ad Hoc committee with representation from State Contractors, Resource & Referral Agency (MC3), County Health and Human Services, First 5 Marin, and Consumers (Parents/Parent Voices) was created.
 Other counties successfully designed and implemented similar plans with the support of consultants who provide expertise to the complex planning process.
-Mission Analytics is the consulting group that has been working with existing “Pilot Counties” such as Alameda and Santa Clara.
+Mission Analytics is the consulting group that has been working with Marin and other “Pilot Counties” such as Alameda and Santa Clara.

 The first meeting of the Marin Ad Hoc Committee was held on January 23rd, 2018.
 Below you will find updates about the plan design process.